 All details are subject to change, so please contact tour operators for the latest information.

 Guided Portland Bike Tours

 For guided tours, several local outfitters have you covered.
 Cycle Portland Bike Tours rides around the bridges, breweries, foodie destinations and parks of Portland.
-Pedal Bike Tours stretches farther afield, with downtown tours, beer- and food-cart-themed jaunts, and trips that explore the nearby wine country and the Columbia River Gorge.
-Both companies also provide custom-designed tours.
+Around Portland Tours and Pedal Bike Tours stretch farther afield, with downtown tours, beer- and food-cart-themed jaunts, and trips that explore the nearby wine country and the Columbia River Gorge.
+Cycle Portland and Pedal Bike Tours also provide custom-designed tours.

 Everybody’s Bike Rentals & Tours rents refurbished commuter bikes to visitors, along with leading two 3-hour bike tours of Northeast Portland, one focusing on the neighborhood’s food and urban farms and another focused on the area’s craft breweries and parks.

 The Columbia River Gorge is a recreational biker’s paradise, with options including car-free blacktop, smooth single-track flows and canyon trails with tricky switchbacks.